LPL Financial Investment Complaints: Common Claims and Recovery Options

 LPL Financial Churning Allegations

-While some brokers may believe in-and-out trading genuinely suits their investor’s investment goals, the more common reason is that trading generates commissions.
+While some brokers may believe in-and-out trading genuinely suits their investors’ goals, the more common reason is that trading generates commissions.
 Brokers may be tempted to churn an account to increase their own profit in the transactions.

-Because churning is unsuitable for the client’s financial goals, it is prohibited by FINRA Rule 2111.
-We’ll talk more about this rule and the suitability obligation in more detail below.
+Because churning is typically unsuitable for the client’s financial goals, it is prohibited by FINRA Rule 2111.
+We’ll discuss this rule and the suitability obligation in more detail below.

 FINRA arbitrators use the context surrounding trades to determine if churning occurred.
 Some of the information they consider includes: